 We won’t be able to have too many group attendances so the overall number may have to be limited, depending on coach numbers etc.

-Note you do not need to be a member of either of the host angling clubs MAS & KDAA, or to have previous angling experience, all will be catered for!
+Note you do not need to be a member of our host angling clubs Maldon Angling Society (MAS), Kelvedon District Angling Association (KDAA) and Braintree & Bocking Angling Society (BBAS), or to have previous angling experience, all will be catered for!

 We are a voluntary organisation so charges are made just to cover the cost of bait & replacement tackle, including limited breakages.